jchannon/NetCoreAppSettings/README.md

 `depa` depends on `depb`

-`depb` may also want to use the configuration class to retrieve a connection string for example
+`depb` may also want to use the configuration class to retrieve a connection string for example or even just a `ConfigurationManager.AppSettings["blah"]` alternative

 How?